 Agustin is in charge of business development at Canopy Bridge.
 He has worked in the agribusiness sector in Argentina for over five years and has travelled the world both trading specialty crops and surfing remote pointbreaks.
 After completing his Master´s degree in New Zealand, he returned to South America searching for new opportunities in sustainable agriculture value chain financing and development.
 Now he builds relationships and partnerships with relevant actors in the region, making ends meet for buyers and producers.
 His interest in fair trade, inclusive business models and producer organizations blends in seamlessly with what Canopy Bridge strives to achieve.
 Agustin holds a B.Sc. in Economics from Universidad de Buenos Aires-Argentina, and a MA in Agribusiness & International Rural Development from Lincoln University-New Zealand.

-Iván coordinates communications for Canopy Bridge.
-He writes blog posts, assists in research and manages social media.
+Iván helps with communications for Canopy Bridge.
+He writes blog posts, assists in research and in generating content for social media.
 He is settling in Quito after years of two very different types of island life: as an educator in the Galapagos Islands for three years and as community producer and facilitator in Manhattan, New York.
 He writes, doodles and walks everywhere, collaborates with local and international media outlets and studies for a Master’s degree in Visual Anthropology.
 Ivan is 100 % sure of only two things in life: that grapefruit juice is much, much tastier than orange juice and that stories —written or otherwise—hold the key to changing how we treat each other and the world around us.